n64decomp/perfect_dark/docs/piracychecks.md

 **What It Checks:** Checksums `lvInit` to make sure it hasn't been modified.

-**Payload:** Nops `func00012914` entirely.
-Unsure what effect this has.
-This means any time that function is called it'll flow into the following function, which just returns.
+**Payload:** Nops `_memaFree` entirely, so any time that function is called it'll flow into the following function, which just returns.
+The effect this has is that the system is unable to free individual mema allocations which makes it more likely to run out of memory.

 ---